• Skip to primary navigation

 Ingredients & Substitutions

-• Cauliflower: You can use fresh or frozen cauliflower, it won't impact the flavor either way.
+• Cauliflower - You can use fresh or frozen cauliflower, it won't impact the soup either way.
+Two large (peeled and chopped) russet potatoes or sweet potatoes or 1 cup raw cashews can be used instead.

-• Vegetable Broth: I always use the low-sodium version of this vegetable broth because it doesn't contain any added sugar or oil.
+• Vegetable Broth - I always use the low-sodium version of this vegetable broth because it doesn't contain any added sugar or oil.
+You could also use mushroom broth.

-• Canned Coconut Milk: It's important to use canned coconut milk in this recipe because the fat adds a lot of creaminess to the broth.
+• Coconut Milk - It's important to use canned coconut milk in this recipe because the fat adds a lot of creaminess to the soup.
+You can use unsweetened oat milk, but it won't make the soup texture as rich and creamy.

 All the ingredients needed to make the soup.